Mackay Harbour, Queensland: Economy

 The Port of Mackay is the fourth largest multi-commodity port in Queensland, servicing both the mining and agricultural industries in Central Queensland.
 The port has one of the world's largest bulk sugar terminals, reflecting the extensive sugarcane industry in and around the Mackay Region.
 Coal from the Bowen Basin and Galilee Basin is exported through the port.

 In the 2017-2018 financial year, the port handled over 3 million tonnes of cargo, including 1,573,629 tonnes of fuel, 876,519 tonnes of sugar and 148,245 tonnes of grain.

+Education

+There are no schools in Mackay Harbour.
+The nearest government primary and secondary schools are Mackay North State School and Mackay North State High School, both in neighbouring North Mackay to the west.

+Amenities

+There is a sandy beach south of the marina with the adjacent Mackay Surf Lifesaving Club (21.11842°S 149.22270°E).

+There is a lookout on Mount Bassett (21.11733°S 149.21768°E) beside the weather station.

+There are a number of parks in the locality (from north to south):